 Inter-modal transport carriers may also participate in MITA.

-For information and full application details regarding MITA participation and joining procedures, please contact MITA.
+For more information and full application details regarding MITA, please contact us via the IATA Customer Portal.

 The Multilateral Interline Traffic Agreements (MITA) Manual contains the passenger and cargo Interline Agreements which spell out the basic rules airlines follow when collecting money and issuing documents for carriage on each others services.
 Order MITA Manual now.